natehill/islandorauniversity/islandorauniversity.md

 # Islandora University

-Thank you for your request for an Islandora training proposal.
-In order to develop a set of classes that is ideal for you, we are first presenting you with an overview of (almost) all the possibilities.
-Please review what you see here and indicate what parts you feel are most important for your situation.
-After this, we can develop a custom educational package for your needs, come up with a timeline and quote you a price.

 ## Islandora 101: An Introduction - 2 days

 We encourage you to with to start with this introductory session, operating under the assumption that “you don’t really know what you don’t know”.